tforster/http2-server/README.md

 # HTTP2 Server

-A simple, zero dependency, NodeJS HTTP2 server suitable for development projects.
+A simple, zero dependency, Node.js HTTP2 server suitable for development projects.

 HTTP2 Server uses Node's HTTP2 module to securely serve files from the local filesystem.
-Requests for files with no extension are first checked against the filesystem of the same name with a .html extension.
-In this way HTTP2 Server can support extensionless html files much the same way that AWS Amplify does.
-Making HTTP2 Server a great choice for developing for AWS Amplify.
+Requests for files with no extension are first checked against the filesystem of the same name with a `.html` extension.
+In this way HTTP2 Server can support extensionless HTML files much the same way that AWS Amplify does, making HTTP2 Server a great choice for developing for AWS Amplify.

 ## Installation

 1. Add HTTP2 Server as a developer dependency in your current web project with `npm i @tforster/http2-server -D`.
-2. Create a self-signed certificate alongside the index.js file.
-Navigate to subdirectory below node_modules containing the create-certs.sh file.
-In that directory run `sh create-certs.sh`.
-Note that the next version of HTTP2Server will support command line arguments to specify the location of the certificate files.
+2. Create a self-signed certificate in the project root with `sh node_modules/http2-server/src/create-certs.sh`.
+   Note that the next version will support command line arguments to specify the certificate file locations.
-3. `npx http2-server`
+3. Start the server with `npx http2-server`.

 ## Built With